blauerkakao877/Ben-PaulGleggmire/README.md

 ### Sensors

+#### Ultrasonics

-We first tought about which ones we could use for which race mode.
-Last year we already had experience with ultrasonic distance sensors and wanted to use them again.
+We first tought about which types of sensors we could use for which race mode.
+Last year, we already had experience with ultrasonic distance sensors and wanted to use them again.
 We decided in favour of the URM09 digital sensors from DFRobot because they can work with 3.3V and because their mounting holes fit Lego.

 <img src="./v-photos/Ultrasonic.png" width="20%">

-The Raspberry Pi only has 3.3V logic voltage and most ultrasonic sensors need 5V.
+The Raspberry P has 3.3V logic voltage and most ultrasonic sensors need 5V.
-We mounted an ultrasonic sensor at the front of each side to measure the distances to the side walls and one to the front to measure the distance to a wall opposite.
+On our first car version, we mounted an ultrasonic sensor at the front of each side to measure the distances to the side walls and one to the front to measure the distance to a wall opposite.
-We then considered that we would have to recognise the lines in the obstacle race in order to find the bends.
-Only with the distances to the side could you measure an obstacle that is directly behind the bend and then miss the bend.
+We then discovered, that we can also estimate the wall distance from the height of the wall in the camera image.
+Additionally, the camera sees always what is ahead of the car.
+Depending on the current steering, a side ultrasonic can also measure behind and not ahead.
+So for our new minified car, we omitted the side ultrasonics and just kept the front ultrasonic.
+We use this one to detect front wall crashes.
+When the car runs into a front wall, the camera may already look over the wall and we cannot detect the front crash from the camera image.

+#### Gyro/IMU

 We also wanted to be able to recognise in which direction the car has just turned and how far it has already turned overall.
 For this we need a gyro sensor or an IMU sensor.

 <img src="./v-photos/Gyro.jpg" width="20%">